francesco-di-maggio/rapidmax/README.md

 	cd ~/Documents/Max\ 8/Packages
 	git clone https://github.com/francesco-di-maggio/rapidmax

 If not, you can [download the latest release here](https://github.com/francesco-di-maggio/rapidmax).
-After decompressing the zip archive, the resulting folder must be placed in the max search path, preferably in the following folder:
+After decompressing the zip archive, the resulting folder must be placed in the max search path, preferably in the following path:

 * `~/Documents/Max\ 8/Packages`

 ## How it works

-Open the help file (/help.rapidmax.helpfile) for how to use the object.
+Open the help file (rapidmax/help/rapidmax.maxhelp) for how to use the object.